Toqe/QuickDeploy/README.md

 ### Setup of server
 * Use the QuickDeploy-server-setup.exe from https://github.com/Toqe/QuickDeploy/releases and install it on the server.
 This will install the service and create a Windows firewall rule for it.
 Please check the firewall rule and make sure only trusted computers are able to access the service, for example by using IPSec.
 * Copy your own created certificates `server-private.pfx` and `client-public.pfx` to the installation directory, for example `C:\Program Files (x86)\QuickDeploy\Server`
-* Open `services.msc` and start `QuickDeployService`.
+* Run `services.msc` (Windows Services Manager) and start `QuickDeployService` by right-clicking on it and selecting "Start".

 ### Using the client
 * Create a new Visual Studio C# project.
-* Install the QuickDeploy.Client NuGet package by using Visual Studio's 'Manage Packages' or the Package Manager `Install-Package QuickDeploy.Client`
+* Install the `QuickDeploy.Client` NuGet package by using Visual Studio's 'Manage Packages' or the Package Manager `Install-Package QuickDeploy.Client`.
+You can find more information about the NuGet package on https://www.nuget.org/packages/QuickDeploy.Client
 * Copy your own created certificates `server-public.pfx` and `client-private.pfx` to the new project and set "Copy to Output Directory" to "Always copy".
 * Use the following code as starting point for your own deployments:
 ```C#